therealdreg/therealdreg.github.io/content/en/docs/BinaryIO/_index.md

 ### SPI b11111110 (0xFE) - Execute Buzz Commands
 Buzz Commands allows for actions such as reading all voltages (similar to the 'v' command), manipulating the TP0 pin, etc.

 You have access to the same commands as when you enter Buzz Mode using 0x0A.
-A list of the supported commands is available further below (the first one is 0x00)
+A list of the supported commands is available further below.

 Buzzpirat returns 0x01 if it has successfully entered this mode.

+#### SPI Buzz Commands (0x97-0xFF)

+Each protocol has reserved the range from 0x97 to 0xFF for protocol-specific Buzz commands.
+However, none have been defined for this protocol yet.

 ----------------